 Belgian Wasmuël barbotine majolica cups and saucers

-Three antique faience cups and saucers, plus one additional matching saucer,were made by the Wasmuël pottery, Belgium.
+Three antique faience cups and saucers, plus one additional matching saucer, which were made by the Wasmuël pottery, Belgium .
 They date from around 1880-1900, and are in a striking foliage or thistle pattern, with shaped handles and deeply sculpted decoration.
 The pieces have the painter marks on the underside typical of the Wasmuël pottery.
 There is some crazing and staining commensurate with the age of the pieces.

 Each cup: